hpe-storage/python-hpedockerplugin/Uninstall_Update_Upgade.md

 ```
 Please refer to [PostInstallation_checks](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/PostInstallation_checks.md) for validation of upgrade.

-#### Install docker volume plugin to additional nodes in the cluster:
+#### Install HPE Volume Plugin for Docker on additional nodes in the cluster:
 Add the new nodes in the respective sections in the inventory hosts file.
 Only new nodes IP or hostnames must be present in the hosts file.
 Do not change the etcd hosts from the existing setup.
 Do not add or remove nodes in the etcd section.